 It might sound too early for a dive into the chilly waters of the Aegean and the Ionian Sea, yet from late March onwards some of the islands start having few daring visitors especially when the temperature rises a bit above seasonal levels meaning above the 20C/68F mark in the daytime.
 Some prestigious hotels kick off the spring/summer season in mid-April.
 Our recommendations around that time of the year include either islands that are very close to Athens and the mainland, or those that are so big, organized, and populated that they maintain a tourist cycle almost throughout the year.
 For island-hopping to be a successful operation such islands have to be near each other.
 You can reach them via either a boat ride or a maximum 45-minute flight or a combination of a short drive and boat ride.
 A boat ride among these islands can last from 20 minutes to maximum 5 hours.
 Always opt for the high-speed ferry if available as an option.
 For added privacy and fun, you can enjoy island-hopping in the most quintessentially Greek way; sailing.
 Availability of boat charters and professional skippers/guides runs high in mid-season, and the idea of exploring a small group of islands on a sailing boat with stop-over nights in various island ports proves fascinating in practice.
 Clear blue skies and blooming Greek nature diffusing herb aromas are usually part of the experience.
 Although the chapter of island-hopping in Greece is eternally open to additions and revisions, we will try to narrow down to suggestions that feel convenient and luxurious in springtime weather.
 Pack in your luggage windbreakers, puffers, and trenchcoats because summer can come as late as mid-May.
 Our second itinerary goes through the following stops:

-Downtown Athens – Piraeus Port – Syros – Tinos – Mykonos – Paros – Ios – Santorini
+Downtown Athens – Piraeus Port – Syros – Tinos – Mykonos – Paros – Naxos – Ios – Santorini

-Cyclades is the next group of islands closest to Athens that includes popular destinations such as Mykonos and Santorini.
-All-white houses are characteristic of the local architecture as seen in most Greek postcards.
+Cyclades is the second group of islands closest to Athens (after the Saronic ones) that includes popular destinations such as Mykonos and Santorini.
+All-white houses are characteristic of the local architecture as seen in most Greek postcards, yet there are colorful variations.
 Island-hopping is highly recommended there due to short distances between them.
 Take a boat (speed ferries are highly recommended) from the Port of Piraeus which is a 30-minute drive from downtown Athens and begin your journey.
 Ferries usually hop from one island in the group to the next, so you are encouraged to stay for 2-5 days on each and ferry your way among them.
 Tickets are rarely selling out in springtime – except for the Orthodox Easter long weekend – so you can book for the next island on the spot based on your mood.
 Cycladic islands are known for the Cycladic civilization (3200-1050 BC), with visible ancient ruins in various sites and museums, which means great sightseeing.
 They are usually dry rocky islands and some of them (Mykonos, Paros) can get windy.
 Graced with beaches of rare beauty, these relatively small islands are major tourist attractions.

 With speedboats getting you there from Piraeus port in 2-4 hours as well as available direct flights from Athens Airport, this island is definitely an interesting first stop – not so cosmopolitan as others in the group – but still very unique in terms of culture and attractions.
 Known for its musical heritage, the island offers you the opportunity to be part of an array of festivals and other cultural events.